 Our research projects, which value the experience of land managers, aim to create environmental, economic and social impact across a wide range of agricultural industries.

-The Regenerative Agriculture Alliance is pleased to announce eight ground-breaking research and extension projects that can be scaled for the greatest impact.
+The Regenerative Agriculture Alliance is working on eight ground-breaking research and extension projects that can be scaled for the greatest impact.

-The $2.5 million Federal Government Department of Agriculture, Water and Environment research funding will deliver industry-led projects that will quantify the benefits of regenerative agricultural practices in restoring degraded soils across Australia over three years.
+The $2.5 million project, funded by the Department of Agriculture, Fisheries and Forestry, delivered industry-led projects that will quantify the benefits of regenerative agricultural practices in restoring degraded soils across Australia over three years.

 The University is doing applied collaborative research in bio-regions around the country with groups of farmers, consultants, natural resource managers and researchers to address a wide range of challenges to help farms become more resilient in a changing climate.